-From this view, clicking on any individual Census Tract or City will open a pop-up box with further details of the given area.
+From this view, clicking on any individual Census Tract will open a pop-up box with further details of the given area.

-When you click, you are clicking on both the City and the Census Tract.
-Click on the triangular arrow in the upper right corner of the pop-up box to switch your selection from Census Tract to City and vice versa.
+When you click, you are clicking on both the County and the Census Tract.
+Click on the triangular arrow in the upper right corner of the popup box to switch your selection from Census Tract to City and vice versa.